 ST&HV regularly publishes Special Issues edited by guest editors.
 The journal is now implementing a new process involving an annual Call for Proposals for Special Issues.
-This year, the Call for Proposals will be issued publicly in early 2022 and will close in mid 2022.
+Each year, the Call for Proposals will be issued publicly in March-April and will close in June-July.
 Please look out for the Call for Proposals in due course as it will be publicised in a number of places including the 4S newsletter “Technoscience”.
 In the meantime, queries should be sent to: email@example.com.

 ORCID provides a unique and persistent digital identifier that distinguishes researchers from every other researcher, even those who share the same name, and, through integration in key research workflows such as manuscript and grant submission, supports automated linkages between researchers and their professional activities, ensuring that their work is recognized.